Brett-Kennedy/GeneticDecisionTree/README.md

 | | | ELSE d > 0.7046
 | | | | W

+give a full example of the synth so can see the full tree.

 We can see the thresholds are close to the true thresholds, but not quite.
 Adjust may be helpful.

 If we just use random, it's a bit like a RF.
 Many trees based on bootstrap sample.
 Though, uses the best tree instead of an ensemble of many.

 Verbose Output
 describe this

+Other work
+there are many papers discussing creating decision trees using genetic algorithms.
+This is just one example, but does have a python implementation on github.

+There's also optimal sparce decision trees.